-Team-building and social events have been a staple of corporate life, but with remote and hybrid work becoming more and more normal, it might be time for a change.
+Team-building and social events have been a staple of corporate life, but with remote and hybrid work models becoming more and more normal, it might be time for a change.

 Trips to the local go-cart court aren’t as easy when everyone is in different cities, countries, or even on different continents.